sarah-cic-uk/Code-the-Future/session-1/git_branches_and_conflicts.md

 ### What is a branch?

-A **branch** is a separate line of development — like a safe sandbox to work on changes without touching the main version of your project.
+A **branch** is a separate line of development, like a safe sandbox to work on changes without touching the main version of your project.
 The default branch is often called **main**.

 ---